Minoxidil over the counter (OTC): Can you get it?

 Can you get minoxidil over the counter (OTC)?

-So, do you need a prescription to get minoxidil tablets?
+Do you need a prescription to get oral minoxidil?

 Yes.
-In order to get minoxidil pills and tablets you need to have a consultation with a healthcare professional and get a minoxidil prescription in order to purchase it.
+In order to get minoxidil pills and tablets you need to have a doctor’s prescription as it is not available over the counter.

 How to get a minoxidil prescription?

-To get a prescription for oral minoxidil, you can have a virtual, photo-based consultation with a healthcare provider via the Miiskin app, and if they deem it adequate, you can pick up your minoxidil tablets at the pharmacy of your choice or you can have your medication sent by mail via a compounding pharmacy.
+To get a prescription for topical or oral minoxidil, you can have a virtual, photo-based consultation with a board-certified dermatologist via the Miiskin app, and if they deem it adequate, you can pick up your minoxidil at the pharmacy of your choice or you can have your medication delivered by an online pharmacy. dil tablets at the pharmacy of your choice or you can have your medication sent by mail via a compounding pharmacy.

 Want to know more about minoxidil for hair loss?